Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

 The resulting intersite couplings are listed in Table~\ref{tab:Js}.
 All systems exhibit AFM NN $J$, as expected; we find $\Delta \gtrsim 1$ everywhere.
 The NNN interactions are ferroic in all Ce systems and antiferroic in YZGO.
 There is an essential difference between the Ce and Yb systems in the nature of NNN interactions: in the former, the dipole-dipole interactions are negligible compared to the exchange.
 In YZGO, due to small NNN IEI and large $g$ factors, the anisotropic dipole-dipole contribution dominates over an almost isotropic NNN exchange.
 As a result, the total NNN couplings in YZGO are very anisotropic ($\Delta\approx 6$) with $J_{xx}^{\prime}(=J^{\prime}+2J^{\prime}_{\pm\pm})=0.020J$, $J_{yy}^{\prime}(=J^{\prime}-2J^{\prime}_{\pm\pm})=-0.013J$, and $J_{yy}^{\prime}=\Delta J^{\prime}=0.019J$.
 Hence, though the NNN interactions in YZGO are small, they are not as negligible as may seem from the $J^{\prime}/J$ ratio listed in Table~\ref{tab:Js}.
 The effect of a strong NNN anisotropy on the phase stability on the triangular lattice has not been studied so far.
 Finally, the coupling $J^{\mathrm{int}}$ for the shortest interlayer bond is about 1\%-1.5\% of $J$ in all oxide systems (we could not extract it in KCeS$_2$ due to the general smallness of IEI in this system).

 To assess the overall agreement in magnitude with experiments, we calculated high-temperature susceptibility by solving (\ref{eq:HNN}) in mean-field in an applied field using the McPhase package~\cite{Rotter2004} and an in-house module.
-To compare with polycrystalline data we averaged the calculated susceptibility as $(2\chi_{ab}+\chi_{c})/3$.
-For all oxide systems we find quite good agreement of the calculated Curie-Weiss temperatures $\theta$ with available experimental data (Table~\ref{tab:Js}).
+For all oxide systems we find quite good agreement of the calculated Curie-Weiss temperatures $\theta$, extracted from the averaged susceptibility $(2\chi_{ab}+\chi_{c})/3$, with available experimental data (Table~\ref{tab:Js}).
 In the case of KCeS$_2$, theoretical intersite couplings are severely underestimated.
 This is also apparent from comparison of our result with the estimates of Ref.~\cite{Avdoshenko2022} that were obtained by quantum chemistry calculations and subsequently adjusted to agree with experimental INS.
 4$f$ kinetic exchange captured by FT-HI does not, apparently, give the leading contribution to the IEI in this sulfide.

-{\it Low-energy spectra and ground-state correlations.} We now investigate the GS phase diagram of the effective magnetic Hamiltonians introduced in Eq.~\eqref{eq:HNN} with ED using the XDiag library~\cite{wietek2025xdiagexactdiagonalizationquantum}.
-We obtain symmetry-resolved excitation spectra employing translational symmetries and the $I$ lattice inversion symmetry without spin rotation on cluster sizes $N=12, 32, 36$, see the SM~\cite{supplmat} for the employed lattice geometries.
+{\it Low-energy spectra and ground-state correlations.} We now investigate the GS phase diagram of the effective magnetic Hamiltonians introduced in Eq.~\eqref{eq:HNN} with ED using the XDiag library~\cite{wietek2025xdiagexactdiagonalizationquantum,Wietek2018}.
+We obtain symmetry-resolved excitation spectra employing translational symmetries and the lattice inversion symmetry without spin rotation on cluster sizes $N=12, 32, 36$, see the SM~\cite{supplmat} for the employed lattice geometries.
 The irreducible representations (irreps) are represented by $\boldsymbol{k}.\rho$, where $\boldsymbol{k}$ labels the momentum and $\rho$ labels the inversion irrep, i.e. either $\rho=\text{A}$ for the even irrep or $\rho=\text{B}$ for odd irrep.
 We note that the additional point group symmetries are not employed, as an implementation of combined lattice-spin rotations is not readily accessible.
 We also obtained the GS static spin structure factors,